anselthomas/browser-use-groq/README.md

 ### How to Change the Model

-Modify `TestGroq.py` and update this line:
+"Modify the TestGroq.py script and update the model parameter to your preferred LLM:

 ```python
 llm = ChatGroq(model="llama-3.3-70b-versatile", api_key=os.getenv("GROQ_API_KEY"))